 Effective business negotiation is a core leadership and management skill.
-This is the ability to negotiate effectively in a wide range of business contexts, including deal making, employment discussions, corporate team building, labor/management talks, contracts, handling disputes, employee compensation, business acquisitions, vendor pricing and sales, real estate leases, and the fulfillment of contract obligations.
+This is the ability to negotiate effectively in a wide range of business contexts, including deal making, employment discussions, corporate team building, labour/management talks, contracts, handling disputes, employee compensation, business acquisitions, vendor pricing and sales, real estate leases, and the fulfilment of contract obligations.

 Hence preparation within a solid framework is key to successful negotiation.
 We use our proprietary model called L.O.U.D.E.S.T.© which features a framework to track the negotiation process and incorporates the HARVARD’s Negotiation Program of 7 Elements of Effective Negotiation into our delivery because we believe in principled negotiations.

 Although a framework provides the structure to plan how we negotiate, the actual situation is always dynamic and that means that we always need to be thinking on our feet.
 Our emphasis on roleplays within our workshops provides the opportunity to practice with actual real case studies within a safe environment and provides the facilitative learning to review the simulations and reflect constructively.